hunter-teacher-cert/csci70300-summer-2021/code/ds_design/data-structure-design-challenge.md

 to write a fully working Java implementation or even any code although you can write Java code as part of your descriptions.

+## Another imnportant note

+In this design you can only use constructs we've covered in class.
+You can tweak them and combine them however you want though.
+Things you can use:

+ - arrays
+ - ArrayLists
+ - LinkedList (the built in one)
+ - Things that you can build out of pointers
+   - linked lists we make ourself
+   - Binary Search or other trees
+   - Other Node / Link based structures we can build
+- Methods / Classes we define and basic language constructs and data types.

 ## Description and questions

 You are going to create a data structure to represent a phone